Samyukt Kisan Morcha

 Samyukta Kisan Morcha (SKM) (lit.
-'Joint Farmers' Force' or 'United Farmers Front'), formed in November 2020, is a coalition of over forty Indian farmers' unions to coordinate satyagragh (non-violent resistance) against the three farm acts initiated by the central government in September of the same year.
+'Joint Farmers' Force' or 'United Farmers Front'), formed in November 2020, is a coalition of over four hundred Indian farmers' unions to coordinate satyagraha (non-violent resistance) against the three farm acts initiated by the central government in September of the same year.

 In opposing the three farm laws, the SKM asserted that laws were an unwelcome imposition on the farmers, violated the constitution, were anti-farmer and pro-big business.

 History

-The SKM formed in November 2020 is made up of over forty Indian farmers unions.
+The SKM formed in November 2020 is made up of over four hundred Indian farmers' unions.
 Its purpose is to oppose the three farm acts that the Narendra Modi led National Democratic Alliance (NDA) aims to implement.
-The farmers' method is Satyagragh (non-violent resistance) protest against the decision by three farm acts.
+The farmers' method is Satyagraha (non-violent resistance) protest against the decision by three farm acts.

 The SKM has held eleven rounds of talks with the government to repeal the three farm bills, and make law to guarantee minimum support price (MSP) for 23 crops without success.